mattereppe/otupy/docs/developingextensions.md

 ### Define language extensions

-Define extensions to common types and elements defined in the Language Specification.
+Define extensions to common types and elements described in the Language Specification.
 The following elements can be extended:
 - targets;
 - arguments;
 - response results;
 - actuator properties (already covered in the [specifier](https://github.com/mattereppe/openc2/blob/main/docs/developingextensions.md#create-the-actuator-specifiers) Section).

-The list of Actions MUST NOT be extended (see Sec.
+The list of `Actions` MUST NOT be extended (see Sec.
 3.1.4 of the [Language Specification](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.pdf)).

+It is strongly recommended to follow the same naming conventions as adopted by the openc2lib (see the [Developer Guide](https://github.com/mattereppe/openc2/blob/main/docs/developerguide.md#naming-conventions)).

 Extensions are currently possible for `Map` and derived base structures (`MapOf`).
 This applies to both arguments (`Args`) and response results (`Results`).
-The extension (`Ext`) declares what is extended (`Base`), makes a copy of base field types, add the list of additional fields, and sets the nsid:
+The extension (`Ext`) declares what is extended (`Base`), makes a copy of base field types, adds the list of additional fields, and sets the nsid:
 ```
 class Ext(Base):
    extend = Base